Priyanka Upendra: 2015–present

 In her first release after Devaki, a period film 1980, set in the same year as the title, Priyanka played a novelist.
 The film explored the concept of an alternate universe.
 It was released on the OTT platform Namma Flix on 15 October 2021.
 Critic Prathibha Joy wrote for Ottplay.com that the film lacked "execution" despite having an "intriguing narrative" and "[the makers'] best efforts, most notably by lead actress Priyanka Upendra..."

+Personal life

+On 14 December 2003, she married Upendra, who first starred opposite her in 2001 in the Telugu movie Raa and then in H2O.